google/cyanobyte/public/content/docs/Principle Philosophies/roadmap.md

 description: >
   And other items to consider?
 ---
+## Current roadmap
+- Support Envirophat drivers to identify areas to improve specification
+- Add support for a second hardware platform (MSP430?
+Particle?) to identify areas to improve templates
+- Any other I2C changes/improvements

+## Other Thoughts
 - I2C
   - How do we deal with addresses that are configurable?
   - How do we support sequential register reads for certain chips?